eduardomessias/eduardomessias.github.io/_posts/2019-05-17-codenature-random-walker.md

   - The nature of code
 ---

-How to check and manipulate the probability using a random walker as example
+How to manipulate probabilities using a random walker as example

 ---